Kidnapping and murder of Kenneth Bigley: Capture

 The three men were working for Gulf Supplies and Commercial Services, a Kuwaiti company working on reconstruction projects in Iraq.
 The men knew their home was being watched and realised they were in great danger when their Iraqi house guard informed them he was leaving due to threats by militias for protecting American and British workers.

 Bigley and the two Americans decided it was worth the risk and continued to live in the house until their abduction on 16 September.

 On 18 September, the Tawhid and Jihad ("Oneness of God and Jihad") Islamic extremist group, led by Jordanian Abu Musab al-Zarqawi, released a video of the three men kneeling in front of a Tawhid and Jihad banner.
 The kidnappers said they would kill the men within 48 hours if their demands for the release of Iraqi women prisoners held by coalition forces were not met.
-Armstrong was killed on 20 September when the deadline expired, Hensley 24 hours later.
+Armstrong was killed on 20 September, when the deadline expired, and Hensley 24 hours later.